The Subtle Body & Energy Work

 Why It Matters in Yoga

-Even though yoga uses the physical body, its deeper goal is to work with the subtle body—calming the mind and balancing the energy system in preparation for meditation with the end goal of connecting to higher knowledge or awakening higher consciousness.
+Even though yoga uses the physical body, its deeper goal is to work with the subtle body, calming the mind and harmonizing the energy system in preparation for meditation, with the end goal of connecting to higher knowledge or awakening higher consciousness.

 In this context: